MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-get-started.md

     :::image type="content" border="false"  source="media/custom-extension-get-started/manage-claim.png" alt-text="Screenshot that shows how to add a claim mapping to your app." lightbox="media/custom-extension-get-started/manage-claim.png":::

 1. Select **Save**.
-1. You can repeat this process to add the `customClaimsProvider.customRoles`, `customClaimsProvider.apiVersion` and `customClaimsProvider.correlationId` attributes.
+1. You can repeat this process to add the `customClaimsProvider.customRoles`, `customClaimsProvider.apiVersion` and `customClaimsProvider.correlationId` attributes, and the corresponding name.
+It's a good idea to match the name of the claim to the name of the attribute.

 # [Microsoft Graph](#tab/microsoft-graph)